hkirk/swtafp-slides/slides/12/actor-2.md

 #### Unhandled messages

-* Actors has a `Stash` which is a stack like structure
+* Actors has a `Stash` which acts like stack structure
     * Calling `mailbox.Stash ()` put current message into stack
 * `mailbox.Unstash ()` puts the top message in front of the inbox
 * `mailbox.UnstashAll ()` unstashed all messages.